codegram/globalmaintainersummit.github.com/README.md

 ### Step 1

 Go to `content/home.json` file.

-To add a new maintainer just add to the `maintainers` array a new `maintainer` object.
-To add a new project, find the maintainer in the array and just add a new `project` object to the projects array.
+To add a new maintainer just add to the `maintainers` array a new `maintainer` object providing the speaker name, their GitHub profile handler and a list with the projects they maintain.

+To add a new project, find the maintainer in the array and just add a new `project` object to the projects array, providing the project name and GitHub repo URL for each project.

 ```json
 {